Skip to content

 4. The booking system has its own design

 Many booking systems (SiteMinder, Little Hotelier, Lodgify, Beds24) embed an iframe that looks like a completely different website — different fonts, different colours, a visible jarring transition.
-Conversion drops when trust drops.
-The drop from "branded website" to "generic booking widget" measurably costs 10–25% of completion rate in 2026.
+A jarring jump from your branded site to a generic booking widget erodes trust at the exact moment of payment — and trust is what completes the booking.

 The fix: either a white-label direct API integration (Cloudbeds, Little Hotelier's new React SDK, Resova), or at minimum use the booking system's brand customisation to match your colours and fonts.
 Many operators never configure this.